lich2000117/DistributedSystem-Java/README.md

   - File IO (read from and write to local file).
   - Without HandShake Protocol, may result in data loss.

+`FileDownload`:
+similar to FileTransfer project, but this time it uses Json messages and client asks to download a file from server.

 `ServerClient_JSON`: handshake protocol, Synchronous, Java implementation of Client-Server **text** transfer with JSON.